-The Child Care WAGE$® Project
+The Child Care WAGE$® Program

 - An Evidence-Informed Initiative.
 WAGE$ is a proven way to increase the education, retention and compensation of early educators, which means higher quality care for children.

 - A Win-Win for Children and Teachers.
 Stability is one of the key factors in quality early care and education.
 The bond that children create with their teachers sets the groundwork for learning, enabling better success in school and life.

 May 1st is Worthy Wage Day – a day to build community awareness and highlight the importance of quality care for children and its relationship to worthy wages for child care work.

 You’ve been working hard – get the tax credits you deserve!
 Visit www.nwlc.org/loweryourtaxes or download the flyer (English or Spanish) for more information about tax credits that you may be eligible for.